Export Manager: an increasingly Complex Profession that requires New Training Methods

 We talked about practice precisely because there are many collaborations that these institutions initiate with professionals in the field; their tools, skills, methods are used, allowing students to participate in real cases and projects, as well as being able to apply as interns at partner companies.

-The case studies proposed to students during the year 2020-21 are very interesting, starting 4 internationalization projects along the entire process to promote the Italian company abroad.
+The case studies proposed to students during the year 2020-21 are very interesting, starting 4 internationalization projects along the entire process to promote Italian companies abroad.

 Project methodThe method used is structured as follows: